jerry81/leetcode/README.md

 - see 873, filter_map and enumerate
   - filtermap returns option (Some -> take it and map it, None -> filter it out )

+- see 888 for how to clone a hashset

 ## todo

 - come back to [method 4: cantor's diagonal argument](https://leetcode.com/problems/find-unique-binary-string/editorial/?envType=daily-question&envId=2023-11-16)